balena-io-experimental/balena-greengrass-v2/README.md

 - Download and run the AWS IoT Greengrass installer on the device (in a container) that provisions the Greengrass core device as an AWS IoT thing with a device certificate and default permissions.

 When the installer completes, you can find your device in the list of Greengrass core devices on the AWS Core devices page.
-You can then use the AWS IoT Greengrass consoleto deploy a component (such as a Lambda function) to the target device.
+You can then use the AWS IoT Greengrass console to deploy a component (such as a Lambda function) to the target device.